nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 ## Requirement 12

-**Somewhere in the UI of every\*\* view, the total number of elections in the system will always be visible.**
+**Somewhere in the UI of every<sup>1</sup> view, the total number of elections in the system will always be visible.**

-\*\*There are some arguable exceptions to this, such as the login page where a team might argue showing the total number of elections constitutes an information leak and should be avoided.
+<sup>1</sup>There are some exceptions to this, like the login page where showing
+the total number of elections would be a dangerous information leak.

 ## Requirement 13